DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

-reward the huge investment required to build and maintain vast networks of mobile cell-towers.’[^20] The competition between companies resulted in dramatic cuts to the cost of calls and phones in an effort to make prepaid mobile phone plans affordable ‘even \[for\] those who could make only a small investment’.[^21] However, a further aspect of courting this low-socio-economic-status market base involved tailoring their customer service experience so that it was ‘cheap, easy and fast’.[^22] One company, Bharti Airtel, tried to incorporate a range of retail outlets into their sales chain, and to demystify the processes around
+reward the huge investment required to build and maintain vast networks of mobile cell-towers.’[^20] The competition between companies resulted in dramatic cuts to the cost of calls and phones in an effort to make pre-paid mobile phone plans affordable ‘even \[for\] those who could make only a small investment’.[^21] However, a further aspect of courting this low socio-economic status market base involved tailoring their customer service experience so that it was ‘cheap, easy and fast’.[^22] One company, Bharti Airtel, tried to incorporate a range of retail outlets into their sales chain, and to demystify the processes around